toninhoPinto/GrassProject/README.md

 ## Thickness

 For thickness we are going to replace the 2 tris with 8 tris ( 8 vertexes thanks to tri strips).
+To do this is fairly simple, basicly we just offset the base vertexes by a certain value (\_Thickness).
+Almost like making a square.

 ![](http://i.imgur.com/0P0KiT6.png)